trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 1. Redeploy a new version of the smart contract.

-   > Note : You can set `feedback` value to any action other than default `kiss` string :kissing: (it is more fun for other to discover it).
+   > Note: You can set `feedback` value to any action other than default `kiss` string (it is more fun for other to discover it).

    ```bash
    TAQ_LIGO_IMAGE=ligolang/ligo:1.1.0 taq compile pokeGame.jsligo